 So, basically, it automates the manual testing process.
-The tester writes test scripts and then run the test scripts either on-demand or schedule them for periodic executions.
+The tester writes test scripts and then runs the test scripts either on-demand or schedule them for periodic executions.
 This reduces the overall testing time, thus helping in faster product releases.

 What to Automate?

 Now that we know what exactly is Automation testing, let’s check which test cases to automate.
 Or, what all test cases are ideal candidates for automation.

-- Test cases that test critical functionality of the application - For example for an e-commerce application, the critical functionality would be the product discovery via search and category pages, add to cart and then buy functionality.
+For example for an e-commerce application, the critical functionality would be the product discovery via search and category pages, add to cart and then buy functionality.
 So, these test cases should be first chosen.
-Test cases for add to wishlist and notify me etc should be of lower priority and hence picked accordingly for automation.
+Test cases for add to wishlist and notify me etc should be of lower priority.
+Hence should be picked accordingly for automation.

-- Test cases that require repeated test execution with a large dataset - There are many test cases or application flow that require performing an action again and again.
-Such test cases are also ideal candidates for automation as once automated, considerable amount of testing effort gets reduced.
+There are many test cases or application flow that require performing an action again and again.
+Such test cases are also ideal candidates for automation as automation reduces a considerable amount of testing effort.

-Take an example of search feature of an application.
+Take an example of a search feature of an application.
 If we can automate the flow to search with a search term and then verify that search results.
-Then the same script can be run again and again with different type of search terms like – single word, multi-word, alphanumeric, with special characters, with foreign language characters etc.
+Then we can run the same script again and again with different types of search terms like – single word, multi-word, alphanumeric, with special characters, with foreign language characters, etc.

-- Tests that are time consuming - Work flows that require considerable amount of time to execute and setup should also be ideal candidates for automation.
+Workflows that require a considerable amount of time to execute and set up are also ideal candidates for automation.

-Taking the example of e-commerce application forward, if some test cases require the set up of multiple products and then performing some operation on those products.
-Such test case when automated not only reduce the test execution time but also, free the manual testers of the redundant task and help them focus on other exploratory testing activities.
+Let’s take the example of e-commerce application forward.
+If some test cases require the set up of multiple products and then performing some operation on those products.
+Such test cases when automated not only reduce the test execution time but also, free the manual testers of the redundant task.
+In addition. helping them focus on other exploratory testing activities.

-- Test cases that are required to be run in parallel or distributed environment - Some test cases that require performing of concurrent operations on the application e.g. in case of performance testing or scenarios in which we need to check application behavior on simultaneous access to the resources.
+There are scenarios that require checking the concurrent access to the application e.g. in the case of performance testing with multiple users.
 In such cases, either manual testing is not feasible or it would require a lot more resources to test the particular scenarios.
-In those automated scripts help by making concurrent requests and collating results at one place.
+In those cases, automated scripts help by creating concurrent requests and collating results in one place.